isomerpages/nparks-gardening/page-index/horticulture-techniques/_posts/2023-08-17-post-Integrated Pest Management.md

 		<li><strong>Prevention</strong></li>
 			<ul>
 				<li>The first line of pest control is to <a href="/page-index/horticulture-techniques/pest-control/">prevent the pest</a> from becoming a threat.</li>
-				<li>Keeping plants healthy, using hardscapes like netting, quarantining new plants, regular pest checks and general maintenance are good ways to prevent pests from taking over your garden. </li>
+				<li>Keeping plants healthy, using hardscapes like &lt; a href="/page-index/hardscapes/netting/"&gt;netting, quarantining new plants, regular pest checks and general maintenance are good ways to prevent pests from taking over your garden. </li>
 			</ul>
 		<li><strong>Control</strong></li>
 			<ul>